ucc23/ucc/_pages/DBs_edits.md

 ---

-Every database employed to generate the UCC is listed here, with a full description of the modifications and corrections made before merging it in to our final catalogue.
+Every database employed to generate the UCC is listed here, with a full description of the modifications and corrections made before merging it into our final catalogue.
-The individual `csv` files con be found [here](https://github.com/ucc23/updt_UCC/tree/main/databases).
+The individual `csv` files can be found [here](https://github.com/ucc23/updt_UCC/tree/main/databases).

-The original [UCC article](https://doi.org/10.1093/mnras/stad2826) employed 32 articles, the rest where added after its publication.
+The original [UCC article](https://doi.org/10.1093/mnras/stad2826) employed 32 articles, the rest were added after its publication.

 ---